According to Gallup research, only 12% workers say their company does a good job of onboarding.

 Follow these best practices to help you get meaningful and actionable feedback about your onboarding initiatives.

-Get Clear on the Purpose
+Get clear on the purpose

 Being clear on what you want to achieve or improve within your onboarding process needs to be your first step.
 It'll help you frame the right questions and pull the information you need.

-Your questions should be concise and focused—a maximum of 10 questions per survey is ideal.
+A maximum of 10 questions per survey is ideal.

 Incorporating rating scales allows for quantitative analysis, while open-ended questions allow respondents to express their thoughts freely and provide suggestions for improvement.